microsoft/Ironclad/ironfleet/CODE.md

   SCons build file for verifying and compiling everything
 - `src`
   + `IronLockServer`
-    Solution and project files for building the lock server.
+    C# solution and project files for building the lock server.
   + `IronRSLKVServer`
     C# solution and project files for building a key-value store replica that uses IronRSL to coordinate with other replicas.
 This directory includes